 Specific, measureable, achievable, realistic and time specific.
 If you goal ticks all these things you’re more likely to be able to reach it.

 If you want lose weight you could think of it as working towards creating habits that in turn help work towards weight loss.
 Make drinking more water, creating a calorie deficit and training three times a week a habit and you will achieve your goal but you also find it is something that starts to fit into your everyday life as opposed to something you have to work towards constantly.
 The benefit of this is you can pick one small thing to work on then once that has become a habit work on something else, building change gradually.

 Take a non fitness resolution (because it isn’t always about weight!)
 ‘I want to get over my ex and for them to see me looking happy.’

 You could re-frame this thought process to what would make you happy?
 Seeing your friends more perhaps?
-So instead of I want to get over my ex you could say I want to go out and do something fun with my friends once a week / fortnight / month (commitment depending here).
-Instead of focusing on becoming happy or getting over someone you could just commit to doing something that has the potential to make you happy and allow feeling happy and getting over them to happen naturally – all the time your still succeeding in your actual goal of getting out and socialising.
+So instead of I want to get over my ex you could say I want to go out and do something fun with my friends once a week / fortnight / month (commitment and Tier depending here – but there is always Zoom I guess).
+Instead of focusing on becoming happy or getting over someone you could just commit to doing something that has the potential to make you happy and allow feeling happy and getting over them to happen naturally – all the time your still succeeding in your actual goal.
 It sounds very self help book but when you start to habitually re-frame your thoughts, you start to find it easier to make changes.